zobo/dbgpPlugin/README.txt

 When the debugger is started a dialog is docked at the bottom part of N++.
 It can be floated and attached elsewhere, but I think this is the best place for it.
 This dialog is used to dock other child dialogs.
 It also has a set of buttons that expose debugger commands.
-Currently, when started, a “Raw DBGP” form pops up.
+Currently, when started, a "Raw DBGP" form pops up.
 This can be used to send raw commands to the debugging engine and inspect the data send to the engine and back.
 Mostly for debugging, can be closed (but won’t currently unload).
-Right click to get a popup menu with “Clear” command.
+Right click to get a popup menu with "Clear" command.

 Debugging is started from the browser.
 I won’t go into this, but I do recommend the Firefox extension for starting XDebug sessions.
 When the debugging engine connects to the debugger N++ win flash and most of the buttons will get enabled.
 The debugger will do some basic initialization and will stay in the starting state.
 Go read the proper documentation to understand this.
-I recommend doing a “Step into” now, so that the relevant file will open.
+I recommend doing a "Step into" now, so that the relevant file will open.

 Stepping
 Once connected and in a starting or break state you can step around using